 Neepie Lantern

 A neepie lantern is a hollowed-out neep with a lid with a hole in the top.
 A scary Halloween face is carved into the front, normally just three triangles as it is so savagely difficult to cut through... no fancy designs here!
-The string is added to each side of the neep so it can be held to finish the lantern.
+String is added to each side of the neep so it can be held.

-A candle is placed in the lanterns and lit to give a creepy glow through the face.
+A candle is placed in the lantern and lit to give a creepy glow through the face.
 They kind of look like shrunken severed heads.

 The candle also burns the top of the lid inside; that smell of burning neep just epitomises Halloween for me and brings back many fond memories.